SnorSnor9998/Barcode-Scanning-with-MLKIT/README.md

 <img src="screenshot/ss2.png" width="300" height="500"/>

-But sure this method will not always perfect, but it work most of the time i dont give a damn, you can do some minor changes by add/minus value at the back to adjust the rectangle.</br>
+But sure this method will not always perfect, but it work most of the time and i dont give a damn, you can do some minor changes by add/minus value at the back to adjust the rectangle.</br>

 ### 2️⃣ Second